matthew-cline/gh-multi-account/README.md

 The order of the lines is unimportant, except when the exact same token id is used multiple times, in which case the last line using that token id is the one which will count.

 Empty lines and lines starting with a "#" are ignored.

+# Command line options
+Any command line option meant for `gh-ma` must come at the very start of the command line arguments.

+* `--token-id <ID>`: Specify the id of the [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to use.
+This overrides everything except for [GitHub CLI environmental variables](https://cli.github.com/manual/gh_help_environment) related to tokens.
+* `--version-ma`: Prints the version of `gh-ma`.
+* `--ma-info`: Prints various information about the configuration/setup of `gh-ma`.
+Useful for troubleshooting.
+* `--is-ma`: Exits with `0` if passed to the wrapper script, exits with `1` (and prints an error message) if passed directly to the CLI executable.

 # Compatibility
 `gh-ma` should run on any [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant system on which is installed the executables for `bash`, `readlink`, `ln` and `which`.
 However, it has only been tested on [Fedora](https://en.wikipedia.org/wiki/Fedora_(operating_system)) 33.